+Section 2

 Section 3.
+How You Get Care

+Identification cards

-How You Get Care Identification cards We will send you an identification (ID) card when you enroll.
+We will send you an identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
-You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
+You must show it whenever you receive services from a Plan provider or fill a prescription at a Plan pharmacy.
 Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your electronic enrollment system (such as Employee Express) confirmation letter.

 If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 800-522-0088 or write to us at Health Net of California, PO Box 9103, Van Nuys, CA 91409-9103.
-You may also request replacement cards through our Website www.healthnet.com/fehb .
-Where you get covered care You get care from "Plan providers" and "Plan facilities."
+You may also request replacement cards through our Website www.healthnet.com/fehb.

+Where you get covered care

+You get care from "Plan providers" and "Plan facilities."
 You will only pay copayments or coinsurance, and you will not have to file claims.

 Balance Billing Protection FEHB Carriers must have clauses in their in-network (participating) providers agreements.
 These clauses provide that, for a service that is a covered benefit in the plan brochure or for services determined not medically necessary, the in-network provider agrees to hold the covered individual harmless (and may not bill) for the difference between the billed charge and the in network contracted amount.
-If an in-network provider bills you for covered services over your normal cost share (deductible, copay, co- insurance) contact your Carrier to enforce the terms of its provider contract. • Plan providers Plan providers are participating physician groups, physicians and other healthcare professionals in our service area that we contract with to provide covered services to our members.
+If an in-network provider bills you for covered services over your normal cost share (deductible, copay, co-insurance) contact your Carrier to enforce the terms of its provider contract.

+· Plan providers

+Plan providers are participating physician groups, physicians and other healthcare professionals in our service area that we contract with to provide covered services to our members.
 We maintain stringent credentialing and recredentialing criteria for our Plan Providers.

 We list Plan providers in the provider directory, which we update periodically.
 The list is also on our Website.

-This plan recognizes that transsexual, transgender, and gender-nonconforming members require healthcare delivered by healthcare providers experienced in transgender health.
-While gender reassignment surgeons (benefit details found in Section 5(b)) and hormone therapy providers (benefit details found in Section 5(f)) play important roles in preventive care, you should see a primary care provider familiar with your overall healthcare needs.
-Benefits described in this brochure are available to all members meeting medical necessity guidelines. • Plan facilities Plan facilities are hospitals and other facilities in our service area that we contract with to provide covered services to our members.
+This plan recognizes that transgender, non-binary, and other gender diverse members require health care delivered by healthcare providers experienced in gender affirming health.
+Benefits described in this brochure are available to all members meeting medical necessity guidelines regardless of race, color, national origin, age, disability, religion, sex or gender.

+This plan provides Care Coordinators for complex conditions and can be reached at 800-522-0088 for assistance.

+· Plan facilities

+Plan facilities are hospitals and other facilities in our service area that we contract with to provide covered services to our members.
 We list these in the provider directory, which we update periodically.
 The list is also on our Website.

-What you must do to get covered care It depends on the type of care you need.
+What you must do to get covered care

+It depends on the type of care you need.
 First, you and each family member must choose a primary care physician.
 This decision is important since your primary care physician provides or arranges for most of your healthcare.

 You must select a Participating Physicians Group (PPG) within a 30 mile radius of your home or work-site.
 Each family member may choose their own PPG and primary care physician.

 You may transfer to another PPG by calling us at 800-522-0088.
 You may change PPG's once a month or upon our approval.
 The request will be denied if you are more than three months pregnant, confined to a hospital, in a surgery follow-up period (not yet released by the surgeon) or receiving treatment for an illness that is not yet complete.